 4. Oven too hot

 We’ve found that the optimal temperature for cookie baking is 350F.
 It gives the butter in the dough time to melt and lightly spread before the remaining ingredients cook through.
 When your oven is too hot, it rushes this process, resulting in a puffy, dry and potentially burnt batch.
+Use an oven thermometer to ensure it’s at the perfect temperature.

 5. Too much flour